How DNS works with Docker

 How to use Storybooks with MDX

 This article (sort of) continues on from my previous article How to use Storybooks, Gatsby, Babel, Tailwind, Typescript together.
 In this article, we will document our React components using Storybook with MDX.
 You can find an example project using this here, you can also find a demo site for said project.
-Prerequisite Just to make sure everyone’s on the same page let’s follow the same steps to setup Storybook as we had in the last article. ...
+Prerequisite Just to make sure everyone’s on the same page let’s follow the same steps to setup Storybook as we had in the last article.
+We will use the latest versions of Storybook (v6) so we can access the latest features.
+We will go over how we can use these features in the next article. ...

 How to use Storybooks, Gatsby, Babel, Tailwind, Typescript together

 Recently I started to re-design my website, I decided to use this as an opportunity to learn some new technologies such as Gatsby, Tailwind.
 I also decided to try using Storybook.
 For this said project I used MDX to create my Storybook stories.
 In this article, I will show you how you can create Storybooks stories, for a Gatsby project with TailwindCSS, Typescript using MDX.
-You can find an example project using this here. ...
+You can find an example project using this here.
+You can also find a demo site for said project. ...

 How to use Gitlab CI, Pytest and docker-compose together

 On a recent project, I was working on, I wanted to test my web service using docker-compose where I can run and kill Docker containers used by the application and see how my web application reacts to that.
 In this article, we will go over how you start docker containers using docker-compose from within Gitlab CI.
 The diagram above is a visualisation of what we are trying to achieve.
-We want to spawn Docker containers using docker-compose from within our job. ...
+We want to spawn Docker containers using docker-compose from within our job.
+The spawning and destruction of these Docker containers will be done via our Python code.
+We can achieve this by using dind (Docker in Docker).
+I have written a previous article on this topic which you can read more about here.
+This article assumes you already somewhat familiar with Docker, docker-compose and Pytest. ...

 Testing a Connexion/Flask Application with Pytest

 In this article, I will show you how you can test a Python web service that was built using Connexion (a wrapper library around Flask).
 We will go over how you can mock functions and how you can test your endpoints.
 There are two related articles I have written in the past listed below.
-In the first one we go over how to create a web service using Connexions, the same web service we will in this article. ...
+In the first one we go over how to create a web service using Connexions, the same web service we will in this article.
+In the second article I introduce how you can use pytest-mock and pytest-flask to test a Flask web service. ...

 An example React Native Project Structure